Analogical Structure, Minimal Contextual Cues and Contrastive Distractors: Input Design for Sample-Efficient Linguistic Rule Induction: Introduction

-Our contributions are: (i)~a computational approach that implements analogical paradigm organization for sample-efficient linguistic rule learning; (ii)~empirical evidence that this approach enables competitive performance with minimal training examples; (iii)~systematic demonstration that lightweight models can match zero-shot LLM performance on linguistic rule induction tasks. \footnote{Code, data, and replication steps will be made publicly available upon publication.}
+This paper makes three contributions.
+First, we introduce a computational approach that organises input into analogical paradigms for sample-efficient linguistic rule induction.
+Second, we provide empirical evidence that this approach enables competitive performance for lightweight models with minimal training examples.
+Third, we show that, in this controlled setting, lightweight models reach higher F1 than zero-and few-shot LLMs on the same tasks, under a different learning regime.

+In all experiments, lightweight models are fine-tuned on $100-1 000$ task-specific examples.
+LLMs are evaluated in zero-shot and few-shot prompt-based settings without parameter updates.
+We therefore treat this as a comparison between learning regimes rather than a general verdict on LLM capabilities.